 The knockdown factor k_d is specified by the FAA regulations (FAR).
-It is computed to achieve that 90% of the failure stresses (measured in coupon tests) must exceed the stress-basis value with 95% confidence.
-For normal distribution, the knockdown factor depends on the number coupon tests and the c.o.v. $(c_g){calc}$ of the failure stress
+For instance, for the B-basis value of the failure stress, 90% of the failure stresses (measured in coupon tests) must exceed the allowable stress with 95% confidence.
+The requirement of 90% probability and 95% confidence is responsible for the knockdown factor k_d in Eq.
+(4).
+For normal distribution, the knockdown factor depends on the number coupon tests and the c.o.v. of the failure stress as where $(c{cf}){calc}$ is the c.o.v. of failure stress calculated from coupon tests.
+The tolerance coefficient k_B is a function of the number of coupon tests n_c as given in Ref.
+[4] (Volume 1, Chapter 8, page 84) as